httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

    forwarding the request.
 An incoming request that has a `Client-Cert` or `Client-Cert-Chain` header field MAY be rejected with an HTTP 400 response.

-Requests made over a TLS connection where the use of client certificate authentication was not negotiated MUST be sanitized by removing any and all occurrences of the `Client-Cert` and `Client-Cert-Chain` header fields prior to dispatching the request to the backend server.
+Requests to the TTRP made over a TLS connection where the use of client certificate authentication was not negotiated MUST be sanitized by removing any and all occurrences of the `Client-Cert` and `Client-Cert-Chain` header fields prior to dispatching the request to the backend server.